Transition Effect Inspired by The Transformers and Harry Potter

-Remember this scene from the first Transformer movie?
+Remember the scene under the Hoover Dam from the first Transformer movie?
 Bumblebee touched the corner of the Cube, and a myriad of little moving and folding cubes appeared on its surface as the colossal AllSpark quickly shrank in size.
-That effect dazzled me!
 If you have not seen that movie, there was a similar scene in the first Harry Potter movie, where bricks shuffled around as a wall transformed into a gateway to Diagon Alley.
 Cool, innit?

 I was really tempted to program a similar effect as a transition from one image to another.
-But I was a bit hesitant.
-I only had a rough idea of what it might look like, but not a clue about how it was supposed to work.
-Nevertheless, I decided to go for it.
+But I only had a rough idea of what it might look like, but not a clue about its underlying rules.

 Below is the result, followed by the explanation of how I made it.